-Other major emitters have also signalled plans to ratify soon.
+Other major emitters have also recently signalled plans to ratify soon.
 Indian Prime Minister Narendra Modi said on Sunday that the country would approve the deal on 2 October.
 The country accounts for just under seven percent of global emissions, according to the World Resources Institute (WRI).

 In theory, this would mean that the EU as a whole – which accounts for around 10 percent of global emissions – would join the deal, although formal ratification by individual member states would also be required.
 This is due to the division of collective and individual responsibilities for the Paris Agreement’s implementation.
 Austria, France, Germany, Hungary, and Slovakia have already completed these domestic processes.

-Reports surfaced this week, however, that Poland was conditioning its support for the EU process on other member states taking into account its coal-reliant energy system.
+Reports surfaced last week, however, that Poland was conditioning its support for the EU process on other member states taking into account its coal-reliant energy system.
 This could come into play as the EU identifies how to share out its emissions-reduction commitments for sectors not covered by its carbon market.
 (See Bridges Weekly, 28 July 2016)

-An estimated 79 countries are likely to have ratified the deal by the end of the year, accounting for around 62 percent of global emissions, according to a monitoring effort by non-profit group Climate Analytics of expressed public intentions.
+An estimated 79 countries are likely to have ratified the deal by the end of the year, accounting for approximately 62 percent of global emissions, according to a monitoring effort by non-profit group Climate Analytics of expressed public intentions.

 The Paris Agreement under the UN Framework Convention on Climate Change (UNFCCC) requires individual parties to submit nationally determined climate action plans.
-While there is an obligation to have a climate plan, the deal is not overly prescriptive about what these should entail, nor the level of such commitments.
+While there is an obligation to have a climate plan, the deal is not prescriptive about what these should entail, nor the level of such commitments.